cviebrock/eloquent-sluggable/README.md

 Sluggable models will fire two Eloquent model events: "slugging" and "slugged".

 The "slugging" event is fired just before the slug is generated.
-If the callback from this event returns false, then the slugging is not performed.
+If the callback from this event returns `false`, then the slugging is not performed.
+If anything else is returned, including `null`, then the slugging will be performed.

 The "slugged" event is fired just after a slug is generated.
 It won't be called in the case where the model doesn't need slugging (as determined by the `needsSlugging()`